PediatricOpenTargets/documentation/README.md

 ### Data Processing

 The RNA-seq Alignment Workflow begins by trimming adapters, only if adapters are provided, using Cutadapt.
 Sequencing quality is checked using FastQC and tumor/normal pairs are double-checked to confirm they are from the same individual using NGSCheckMate.
 For more details on sample identity confirmation please see the [Kid's First NGS Checkmate Workflow](https://github.com/kids-first/ngs_checkmate_wf).
 Reads were then aligned using STAR in two-pass mode to reference genome GRCh38.
 While all MTP data is paired-end, methods are provided for single-end alignment if you are interested in processing your data in the same manner.
 Transcripts are quantified using RSEM **at both the gene and isoform level WILL NEED TO ADD TINY BIT OF QUALIFYING DETAIL IN DATA SECTION IF WE START RETURNING ISOFORMS ON THE WEBSITE** with the GENCODE v27 annotation, except for the GTEx samples which were not re-processed and are annotated using GENCODE v26.
 Fusion calling is done using both Arriba and STAR-Fusion and then filtered for high confidence fusion calls using annoFuse.
 QC metrics for the alignment are summarized using RNA-seQC.
 If you would like to view the code in more detail, please see the GitHub release [Kids First RNA-seq Workflow](https://github.com/kids-first/kf-rnaseq-workflow) and if you would like to run the pipeline, please see the [CAVATICA App](https://cavatica.sbgenomics.com/public/apps/cavatica/apps-publisher/kfdrc-rnaseq-workflow/6).
-Once in the Cavatica workflow page, please click on the "Read All" link to open up the full documentation. **Data from the Cancer Genome Atlas (TCGA) was imported from the platform and not reprocessed.**
+Once in the Cavatica workflow page, please click on the "Read All" link to open up the full documentation.
+**Data from The Cancer Genome Atlas (TCGA) was imported from the platform and not reprocessed.**

 ### RNA Sequencing Data

 #### Fusions

 Gene fusions are called solely from RNA sequencing using the programs above.
 Fusions are filtered using custom R scripts.
-Fusion calls are retained if they are called by both STAR-Fusion and Arriba and if the fusion was specific and present in 3 or more samples in a single disease. **Fusions panels (DGD) were not reprocessed and were merged with our harmonized fusion calls.** Fusions were then annotated with gene and fusion specific information as well as whether they are known cancer genes from OncoKB, TCGA, and COSMIC.
-Summary frequencies are calculated using R. See [the fusion filtering documentation](https://github.com/AlexsLemonade/OpenPBTA-analysis/tree/master/analyses/fusion_filtering) for specific code and further details.
+Fusion calls are retained if they are called by both STAR-Fusion and Arriba and if the fusion was specific and present in 3 or more samples in a single disease.
+**Fusions panels were not reprocessed and were merged with our harmonized fusion calls.**
+Fusions were then annotated with gene and fusion specific information as well as whether they are known cancer genes from OncoKB, TCGA, and COSMIC.
+Summary frequencies are calculated using R.
+See [the fusion filtering documentation](https://github.com/AlexsLemonade/OpenPBTA-analysis/tree/master/analyses/fusion_filtering) for specific code and further details.

 <br>